EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “What do you mean?”

 “You looked fine before I tried to use healing magic.
-Did you feel unwell from that?”
+Did you become unwell from that?”

 In some sense it did, however the real reason was that my emotions had run rampant.
 I don’t really understand why I reacted that way, it just did.
 It didn’t feel good.